 Cuba is an interesting country to travel to.
-Its beautiful jungles, architecturally-magnificent cities, and unique culture all make it a must visit destination.
+Its beautiful jungles, architecturally-magnificent cities, and unique culture all make it a must-visit, instagrammable destination.
+Did you know that part of Cuba, Old Havana, is considered a UNESCO World Heritage Site?
 There are a couple of things you need to consider before heading down to the pearl of the Antilles.

 Read on to learn about travel restrictions to Cuba, what type of travel insurance you’re going to want to get, and how to stay safe!

 The first thing you need to know about heading to Cuba is that travel is still restricted.
 While there isn’t an embargo anymore, and U.S. travelers are free to head down to Cuba, they must be in one of twelve categories.

 The Department of the Treasury lists the following as acceptable reasons to visit Cuba:

 - Visiting family

 - U.S. or foreign government business